'The dogs were going crazy': Woman at river didn't realise body was inside burnt out car

 "While we are treating the death as unexplained, we are in the very early stages of understanding what has happened to our victim.

-"The reserve is a popular area for cyclists and people walking dogs, providing access to the Tukituki River and adjacent cycleways."
+"The reserve is a popular area for cyclists and people walking dogs, providing access to the Tukituki River and adjacent cycleway."

 Anyone with information which could assist the investigation is asked to contact police on 105 and quote event number P051805886.